 The team also raises awareness and builds understanding in the community with respect to homelessness and addiction through presentations with community members, businesses, and community associations.
 The program provides a model of how to engage with vulnerable persons.
 A social return on investment (SROI) demonstrated that for every dollar invested in the DOAP Program, there is a social return of $9.43.

-Of the 20,166 calls the DOAP team responded to came from Health Care
+Of referrals for the DOAP Beltline Team came from Health Care in 2019

 - Consists of one mobile response team working with the City of Calgary Bylaw